secretstartups/handbook/content/handbook/marketing/sales-development/_index.md

 The SFDC prospect database is split into five segments: Core users, free GitLab.com users, trial prospects, current customer "leads" and other prospects.
 We have checkboxes for these, most of which will automatically populate. **However**, the `Core User` checkbox in Leads and Contacts needs to be checked by the BDR/SDR or Sales rep once the prospect has confirmed *in writing or on the phone* that they are using Core as we cannot rely on our product analytics alone as it does not cover all users.

 ### Outbound Workflow
-**IMPORTANT**: EMEA reps, old leads/contacts for EU nations can only be called or emailed if they were in our system from May 2018 or later.
-Any lead/contact that was brought into our system prior would need to optin to communication.
-Any new leads/contacts can only be called or emailed if they have been brought in from ZoomInfo.
-You can also leverage LinkedIn Sales Navigator.
+**IMPORTANT**: Any EU lead/contact that was brought into our system prior to May 2018 should not be contacted unless the same contact also came into our marketing systems independently, at a later date.
+Any new leads/contacts can only be called or emailed if they have been brought in from ZoomInfo, Cognism, Dun & Bradstreet, or LinkedIn Sales Navigator.

 The [BDR | framework](https://drive.google.com/drive/search?q=%20Outbound%20Process%20Framework%22%40gitlab.com) (sample is linked) will walk you through both strategy and execution of outbound prospecting.